zlc1004/Carpool/services/README.md

 ```

 ### Setting Up Map Data
+1. Run the download script from the project root: `./download-data.sh`
+2. Or manually:
-1. Download OpenMapTiles data for your region
+   - Download OpenMapTiles data for your region
-2. Place .mbtiles files in `server/openmaptilesdata/data/`
+   - Place .mbtiles files in `services/openmaptilesdata/data/`
-3. Configure styling in `server/openmaptilesdata/style/`
+   - Configure styling in `services/openmaptilesdata/style/`
-4. Prepare OSRM routing data and place in `server/osrmdata/data/`
+   - Prepare OSRM routing data and place in `services/osrmdata/data/`

 ## Network
 All services connect to the external `carpool_network` Docker network, allowing communication with the main Supabase server and each other.